 In August of 1929, and under the title of the Little River Mission Club, fourteen men and women undertook the task of forming a new parish.
-This group of dedicated Catholics found a meeting room in a store on Northeast 79th Street, near Second Avenue, and began planning fund-raising events for a new church building.
-At that time, the Little River area was included in Gesu Parish located in historic downtown Miami.
-Bishop Barry who served as Bishop of Saint Augustine from 1922-1940, agreed that a separate parish could be created if a census showed one hundred and fifty Catholic families in the area who could support such an endeavor.
+This group of dedicated Catholics found a meeting room in a store on Northeast 79th Street, near Second Avenue, and began planning fundraising events for a new church building.
+At that time, the Little River area was under Gesu Parish, which is located in historic downtown Miami.
+Bishop Barry, who served as Bishop of Saint Augustine from 1922-1940, agreed that a separate parish could be created if a census showed one hundred and fifty Catholic families in the area who could support such an endeavor.
 Three lots were purchased on Northwest 2nd Avenue and another in the rear at Northwest 75th Street.
-In April of 1930 ground was broken for a church and the first Mass was celebrated on that spot in a wooden structure on July 20, 1930.
-Father William Wilkinson, S.J. of Gesu Church was the celebrant and Monsignor William Barry, P.A., pastor of St. Patrick’s Church on Miami Beach, preached the homily.
+In April of 1930, ground was broken for a church, and the first Mass was celebrated on that spot in a wooden structure on July 20, 1930.
+Father William Wilkinson, S.J. of Gesu Church was the celebrant and Monsignor William Barry, P.A., pastor of St. Patrick’s Church in Miami Beach, preached the homily.

 One week before Christmas in 1936, the church was moved to a property that had been purchased on the east side of Northwest 2nd Avenue, the site of the present Cathedral.
 The wooden church was then remodeled and enlarged by moving the sanctuary back and adding two wings.
-Capacity was now at 600 persons.
-The first ceremony in the renovated church was the Sacrament of Confirmation administered by Bishop Barry in February, 1937.
+Capacity then reached 600 persons.
+The first ceremony in the renovated church was the Sacrament of Confirmation administered by Bishop Barry in February 1937.

 Parish organizations flourished in these early years.
-Examples are the Ushers Club (1930), the Holy Names and St. Vincent de Paul Society (1931), the Altar Guild (1936) and the St. Mary’s Study Club (1937), which promoted Catholic literature.
-Meanwhile, St. Mary’s Parish School opened on October 2, 1939 with two hundred and thirty pupils registered.
+Examples include: the Ushers Club (1930), the Holy Names and St. Vincent de Paul Society (1931), the Altar Guild (1936) and the St. Mary’s Study Club (1937) which promoted Catholic literature.
+Meanwhile, St. Mary’s Parish School opened on October 2, 1939 with two hundred and thirty students registered.
 Eight Sisters of St. Joseph of St. Augustine were assigned to the parish and Mother Anna Joseph, S.S.J. was the first principal.

 On November 20, 1983, Archbishop Ambrose DePaoli a student of Saint Mary’s School, was ordained to the episcopacy at the Cathedral by Cardinal Agostino Casaroli, the Vatican’s Secretary of State.
-Archbishop DePaoli continues serving the Holy See as Nuncio to Australia.
 Three years later Auxiliary Bishop of Miami Norbert Dorsey, C.P. was ordained a bishop at the Cathedral on the Feast of Saint Joseph, March 19, 1986.
 Monsignor Gerard LaCerra, rector, continued to coordinate Cathedral events while always mindful of the ever-changing neighborhood needs and the responsibility of reaching out to the local community.

 His Holiness Pope John Paul II chose the Cathedral of Saint Mary as the first venue of prayer during his 1987 Pastoral Visit to the United States.
 On September 10, 1987, after his arrival at Miami International Airport, the Holy Father came to the Cathedral of Saint Mary and met with priests, religious, and ecumenical leaders.
 He presented Archbishop McCarthy and the Cathedral with gifts of a gold chalice and paten as well as a signed portrait.
 After speaking on the subject of reconciliation and the importance of the Sacrament of Penance, Pope John Paul II walked through the northwest doors and greeted parishioners and neighbors speaking in English, Spanish and Kreyol.